-Rachel Davis, GATEways horticulturist for the UC Davis Arboretum and Public Garden, is an expert on habitat gardening and sustainable planting design.
+Rachel Davis, (she/hers), GATEways horticulturist for the UC Davis Arboretum and Public Garden, is an expert on habitat gardening and sustainable planting design.
 Davis’ projects include establishing UC Davis as a member of Bee Campus USA.
 She can discuss how to create and maintain drought- tolerant landscapes that support pollinators and other species throughout the urban environment.
-Contact: firstname.lastname@example.org.
+Contact: email@example.com.

-Taylor Lewis, horticulturist and nursery manager for the UC Davis Arboretum and Public Garden Teaching Nursery, is an expert on how homeowners can make their landscapes drought-tolerant by incorporating California natives and drought-tolerant plants from around the world.
+Taylor Lewis, (he/him), horticulturist and nursery manager for the UC Davis Arboretum and Public Garden Teaching Nursery, is an expert on how homeowners can make their landscapes drought-tolerant by incorporating California natives and drought-tolerant plants from around the world.
 He has studied the best methods for planting and growing California natives, and has worked to make them publicly available.
-Contact: firstname.lastname@example.org.
+Contact: email@example.com.

-Andrew Fulks, assistant director of the UC Davis Arboretum and Public Garden, manages the campus’s natural landscape areas for teaching, research and public use.
+Andrew Fulks, (he/him), assistant director of the UC Davis Arboretum and Public Garden, manages the campus’s natural landscape areas for teaching, research and public use.
 He can discuss converting landscapes from high maintenance and high water-use to regionally appropriate landscapes with multiple aesthetic and wildlife benefits.
-Contact: 530-219-7618, email@example.com.
+Contact: 530-219-7618, firstname.lastname@example.org.

-Lorence Oki, a specialist in Cooperative Extension in the departments of Plant Sciences and Human Ecology, focuses on water issues in environmental horticulture.
+Lorence Oki, (he/him), a specialist in Cooperative Extension in the departments of Plant Sciences and Human Ecology, focuses on water issues in environmental horticulture.
 He can discuss irrigation efficiency and runoff management.
-Contact: email@example.com.
+Contact: firstname.lastname@example.org.